Beaufort Street, London SW3

 In 1975, the Sisters left for London Colney and the buildings were bought by the Archdiocese of Westminster for use by Allen Hall, the Diocesan Seminary.
 This is the successor institution to the English College founded in 1568 by William Allen (later Cardinal) in Douai, Flanders (now in France), which in 1793 moved to England as St Edmund’s College in Old Hall Green, Ware (1793-1975).

-There have been some alterations to the chapel over time, especially when the chapel was converted for use by the seminary.
-The small rail, which screened off the front part of the chapel for use by the community, was removed (figure 2, right).
-A beaten aluminium crucifix with a gilded cross (by Professor Georges Saupique) which was originally on the main façade was moved to the apse (figure 3).
+There have been some alterations to the chapel over time, especially after it was converted for use by the seminary.
+The small rail, which screened off the front part of the chapel for use by the community, was removed.
+A beaten aluminium crucifix with a gilded cross (by Professor Georges Saupique) which was originally on the main façade was moved to the apse.
 The original terrazzo floor has been covered by carpeted timber platforms in the sanctuary and part of the nave.
-(Originally, the heating was by means of underfloor heating which is now no longer operational and the chapel is heated – unsatisfactorily – by heaters in the arches to the aisles.)
+(The original underfloor heating is no longer operational and the chapel is heated – unsatisfactorily – by heaters in the arches to the aisles.)
 The original artificial lighting was concealed and the present unsightly system of uplighters was inherited from a parish church.
 The original pews have been replaced by chairs.

 The chapel was built in 1958 from designs by Hector Corfiato.
 It was constructed using a reinforced concrete frame and two-inch Matlock grey bricks for the external and internal wall surfaces.
 The shallow-pitched roof is clad in copper.
 The plan is longitudinal.
 The west elevation is dominated by a full-height grid of reconstructed stone below an overhanging roof.
 Stronger mullions divide the elevation into a wider central part and two narrower sections.
 The lintel over the central west door is inscribed with ‘VENITE ADOREMUS’.
 The south elevation is entirely of brick, apart from a band of small clerestory windows under the roof and a full-height grid window to the sanctuary.
 The east elevation is entirely blind, with a canted wall in a shallow V-projection which internally appears as an apse.